coverclock/com-diag-hazer/LOCATIONS.md

 48°52.5′S, 123°23.6′W

+## Continental Pole of Inaccessibility

+Said to be the furtherest point from an ocean.
+It's in the Uyghur region in northern China near the border with Kazakhstan.

+46°16.8′N, 86°40.2′E

 ## Null Island

 When your GNSS application has a bug and it ends up telling you you're at